SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

     resource_spot : ResourceSpot
 ```

-Changes the amount of resources that are gathered from a specific resource spot.
+Changes the gathering rate in a game entity's `Gather` ability for a specific resource spot.

 **resource_spot**
-The resource spot for which the rate multiplier is applied.
+Resource spot for which the gathering rate is changed.

 ## modifier.type.InContainerContinuousEffect